md-systems/redis/README.txt

 You can replace 'PhpRedis' with 'Predis', depending on the library you chose.

+Note that this is optionnal but recommended.
+If you don't set this variable the module will proceed to class lookups and attempt to choose the best client available, having always a preference for the Predis one.

 Tell Drupal to use the cache backend
 ------------------------------------